 When are classes offered?
 How long are the sessions?

-Learn to skate classes are offered at Twin Ponds East on Monday evenings from 5:45 – 7:15 and Saturday mornings from 9:30 -1 1:00 am.
-Classes at Twin Ponds West are offered on Saturdays from 12:15 – 1:45 pm.
+Learn to skate classes are offered at Twin Ponds East on Monday evenings from 5:45 – 6:45 and Saturday mornings from 9:00 – 10:00 am.
 Monday evening classes are offered year round at East.
 The Saturday morning class at East is typically available from the beginning of September thru the first Saturday in June.
-The Saturday class at West is typically offered from September to the middle of March.

 The sessions are typically 6 weeks long.
-The ice slot is 1-1/2 hours long.
-The first ½ hour of the slot is when the participant is to try to skate to be the best of their ability to warm up their muscles.
-The next ½ hour is the group lesson.
-The remaining ½ hour is practice time for everyone to practice what they were just taught in the lesson.
+The ice slot is 1 hour long.
+The first 15 minutes of the slot is when the participant is to try to skate to be the best of their ability to warm up their muscles.
+The next 30 minutes is the group lesson.
+The remaining 15 minutes is practice time for everyone to practice what they were just taught in the lesson.
 When you register, you will sign up for the Monday OR Saturday class.
 Children under the age of 6 are permitted to have one adult on the ice with them, free of charge.
 Skate rentals are included in all class registration fees.
-We also offer Tots classes on Tuesday mornings from 9:30 – 11:00 am at both East & West.
+We also offer Tots classes on Tuesday mornings from 9:30 – 10:30 am and on Thursday afternoons from 1:00 – 2:00 pm.
 These classes are offered September thru the beginning of June.